Now scheduling EMDR Intensives!

 Preoccupation with Weight, Food, and Body Image: Constantly thinking about food, dieting, or body shape to the detriment of other activities.

-Drastic Changes in Eating Habits: Noticeable changes in eating patterns, such as skipping meals or binge eating.
+Drastic Changes in Eating Habits: Noticeable changes in eating patterns, such as skipping meals, or binge eating.

 Physical Symptoms: Unexplained weight loss, digestive issues, or signs of malnutrition.